solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 for the active stake accounts, and partitions the reward into a number of chunks for distribution in the next phase.

-Currently, on Solana Mainnet Beta with ~550K active stake accounts, it shows that epoch reward calculation takes around 10 seconds on average.
+Currently, on Solana Mainnet Beta with ~550K active stake accounts, epoch reward calculation takes around 10 seconds on average.
 This will make it impossible to perform rewards computation synchronous within one block.

 However, there are quite a few promising optimizations that can cut down the reward computation time.
 An experiment for reward calculation optimization (https://github.com/solana-labs/solana/pull/31193) showed that we can cut the reward calculation time plus vote reward distribution time to around 1s.
 This makes synchronous reward computation and asynchronous reward distribution a feasible approach.
-We also believe that there is still more rooms for more optimization to further cut down the above timing.
+We also believe that there is room for more optimization to further cut down the above timing.

 Therefore, the following design is based on the above optimization.
 The reward calculation will be performed at the first block of the epoch.
 Once the